Skip to main content

 # Serve built docs locally

-Important: The documentation folder uses npm/package-lock.json (Docusaurus requirement), while the main app uses Bun.
-They don't interfere with each other.
+Important: The root app and documentation site share the root pnpm-lock.yaml through the pnpm workspace.
 Documentation auto-deploys to GitHub Pages via .github/workflows/docs-deploy.yml on push to main.

 Release & Deployment